APL

 History & Origins

 The story of APL begins not with computers, but with a frustrated mathematics professor.
 In the late 1950s, Kenneth Iverson was teaching at Harvard when he became dissatisfied with conventional mathematical notation for describing algorithms.
-He developed his own notation system, originally called “Iverson Notation.”
+He developed his own notation system, informally known as “Iverson Notation.”

 When Iverson joined IBM in 1960, he and Adin Falkoff worked to formalize this notation.
 The 1962 book “A Programming Language” gave the notation its name and laid out its theoretical foundations.
 Remarkably, the language was specified before any implementation existed.